dhall-lang/dhall-lang/standard/types.md

     y@m[x@n ≔ e] = y@m

-In other words, we substitute the expression if the variable name and index exactly match, but otherwise we do not substitute and leave the variable as-is.
+In other words, substitute the expression if the variable name and index exactly match, but otherwise do not substitute and leave the variable as-is.

 ### Bound variables

 The substitution function is designed to only substitute free variables and ignore bound variables.
-The following few examples can help build an intuition for how substitution uses the numeric index of the variable that we are substituting for:
+The following few examples can help build an intuition for how substitution uses the numeric index of the variable to substitute:

     ; Substitution has no effect on closed expressions without free variables (λ(x : Text) → x)[x ≔ True] = λ(x : Text) → x